Exactly Hittable Interval Graphs: Exactly Hittable Interval Graphs

-The proof is by contradiction.
+\begin{lemma} For $1 \leq i \leq p$, $| C(N[v_i])|~\leq 3$. \end{lemma} \begin{proof} The proof is by contradiction.
 Let $\mid C(N[v_i])\mid > 3$.
-By definition, $C(N[v_i])$ contains only the maximal cliques in the linear ordering $\mathcal{O}$.
+By definition, $C(N[v_i])$ contains only the maximal cliques from the linear ordering $\mathcal{O}$.
 From Observation \ref{obs:minCCindSet}, it follows that for each maximal clique $Q \in C(N[v_i])$, there exists a vertex $w$ which is unique to $Q$.
-Since $| C(N[v_i])|~ > 3$, there exists at least $4$ vertices $w_1,w_2,w_3,w_4$ in $N[v_i]$ that forms an independent set.
-It follows that $v_i$ together with $w_1,w_2,w_3,w_4$ form a forbidden structure $K_{1,4}$ (refer Figure \ref{fig:fbIntGraphs} (i)).
+Since $| C(N[v_i])|~ > 3$, there exists at least $4$ such vertices each belonging to different maximal cliques in $C(N[v_i])$.
+Let those vertices be denoted as $w_1,w_2,w_3,w_4$.
+We can easily see that the vertices $w_1,w_2,w_3,w_4$ form an independent set, since each of them belong only to their respective maximal cliques.
+It follows that $v_i$ together with $w_1,w_2,w_3,w_4$ form a forbidden structure $K_{1,4}$ (refer Fig. \ref{fig:fbIntGraphs} (i)).
 This is a contradiction to our premise that $G$ does not contain any forbidden structure. \end{proof}